the-mvm/the-mvm.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 This concept finds extensive application in game development, [particularly within the Unity framework](https://docs.unity3d.com/Manual/Coroutines.html).
 Game engines operate by executing code and then rendering frames, repeating these steps in a continuous loop.
 The rapid execution of this loop creates the illusion of movement, akin to a movie.
 Coroutines, in the context of Unity, are methods that enable the distribution of execution across multiple frames.

-In Unity, a coroutine is essentially a method that returns an `IEnumerator`.
+In Unity, a coroutine is essentially a method that returns `IEnumerator`.
 The Unity engine, in turn, invokes the corresponding `MoveNext()` method to resume execution just before each frame rendering.
 The utilization of `yield` simplifies code development and maintenance, eliminating the need to implement intricate state machines.

 ## Behavior Trees